hortonworks-gallery/ambari-vnc-service/README.md

 - For all 3 options (option 1 , option 2, option 3): follow steps below for next steps...

 - Once you already have your storm code on the VM, just import the dir containing the pom.xml into Eclipse:
+  - File
+  - Import
+  - Maven
+  - Existing Maven Projects
+  - Browse
-File > Import > Maven > Existing Maven Projects > Browse > navigate to your dir containing pom.xml (e.g. /opt/TruckEvents/Tutorials-master or **/root/hdp22-twitter-demo/stormtwitter-mvn** or /root/hdp22-hive-streaming)  > OK
+  - navigate to your dir containing pom.xml:
+    - For option 1: /opt/TruckEvents/Tutorials-master
+    - **For option 2:** /root/hdp22-twitter-demo/stormtwitter-mvn
+    - For option 3: /root/hdp22-hive-streaming
+  - OK

 This will start building the project and importing the maven jars which may run for a few minutes.
 You will see errors in the project because the correct java version was not picked up.

 - Check the java compiler is using 1.7.
-After highlighting the project:
+  - select the project
+  - File
+  - Properties
+  - Java Compiler
-File > Properties > Java Compiler > uncheck "use compliance from..." > set "Compiler compliance level" to 1.7 > Yes > OK
+  - uncheck "use compliance from..."
+  - set "Compiler compliance level" to 1.7
+  - Yes
+  - OK

 ![Image](../master/screenshots/eclipse-jdk-properties.png?raw=true)

 - The eclipse project should build on its own and not show errors (if not, you may need to add jars to the project properties)

-- To run maven compile: In Eclipse, click Run > Run Configurations > Maven Build
+- To run maven compile:
+  - In Eclipse, click:
+    - Run
+    - Run Configurations
+    - Maven Build

   - The first time you do this, it will ask you for the configuration:
     - Name: specify anything (e.g. streaming compile)
     - Base dir: base dir of source code (e.g. /opt/TruckEvents/Tutorials-master or **/root/hdp22-twitter-demo/stormtwitter-mvn** or /root/hdp22-hive-streaming)